bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 explaining above), but what about privacy?
 How is that different?

-Internet privacy is the defense against unwanted - and usually *legal* - intrusion to your stuff by *trusted entities*.
+Internet privacy is the defense against unwanted - and usually *legal* - intrusion by *trusted entities*.

 ### Wait, what?

 Behind that jargon is this simple explanation: companies profit from your personal information, the depth and breadth of which you might not realize is being collected.
-This usually comes in the form of trackers hidden on most sites, that aggregate personal information about you, which will usually be re-sold any number of times.
+This usually comes in the form of trackers hidden on most sites which aggregate personal information about you.
+This information will usually be re-sold any number of times.

 In the physical world, this would be like if *General Motors* hired a private investigator to trail you everywhere you went, and report back every piece of